 Recommended by the EU and included in the MEHM (Minimum European Health Module, a module incorporated into European health surveys), this indicator is very well known and used.
 It covers various aspects of health (physical, mental and social).
 Many longitudinal studies have shown that it is a very good predictor of mortality or serious illness.
 It is thus a good synthetic indicator of the population’s health as it rather subjectively reflects the overall quality of life of individuals.

 Note: On the German and French version of this page, the tables have been updated with the latest data.
 Graphs and texts will be updated shortly.

 The proportion of persons saying that they are in good to very good health varies in a statistically significant way by migration status.
-Persons from the first generation have the lowest rate (81%), followed by those without a migration background (86%).
-With a rate of 88%, the second or subsequent generations were more likely to say that they were in good or very good health.
-This is partly explained by the fact that the population with a migration background from the second or subsequent generations is younger than that without a migration background and the first generation.
+Persons from the second or subsequent generations have the highest rate (89%), followed by those without a migration background (87%).
+With a rate of 82%, the first generation was the least likely to say that they were in good or very good health.
+The fact that the population with a migration background from the second or subsequent generations is younger than that without a migration background and the first generation partly explains this result.

-From 2012 to 2019, the proportion of persons who said that they were in good to very good health significantly increased in most population groups.
+From 2012 to 2020, the proportion of persons who said that they were in good to very good health significantly increased in most population groups.
 This increase was not statistically significant in the population with a migration background from the second or subsequent generations.
-The population with a migration background from the first generation saw the greatest increase (+2.5 percentage points).
+The population with a migration background from the first generation saw the greatest increase (+4.3 percentage points).

 This indicator is linked to an assessment by the individual of his or her general state of health.
 More specifically, this concerns the proportion of people who say that they are in good or very good health.